-Project role: Select the role (this will determine the rate used for this budget line).
+Select the role (which will determine the rate used for this budget line)

-Rate: This field will be automatically populated by the rate of the project role you will have selected earlier.
+This field will automatically be populated by the rate of the project role you will have selected earlier.

 The new line will be displayed in the Workload sheet:

-Tip: To add multiple budget lines under the same Contract line, click on the + icon again and follow the steps above.
+Note: To add multiple budget lines under the same Contract line, click on the green + icon again and follow the steps above.
 The results will appear as follows: